About

 Engaging with the community

 The institute's approach to developing the CWDA is informed by consultation with non-government, peak body and government stakeholders conducted by the Social Research Centre between September 2022 and February 2023.
-Please view The Child Wellbeing Data Asset Development Framework and Roadmap for more information.
+For more information please view The Child Wellbeing Data Asset Development Framework and Roadmap [PDF 3.7MB].

 Additionally, the institute is continuing to actively engage with advocates for children and young people and future users of the CWDA to ensure that they are kept informed of and are able to contribute to the CWDA’s development.
-This includes establishing the non-government CWDA Advisory Group, including academic, priority group and sector representatives, who provide advice on the CWDA’s development.
+This includes establishing the non-government CWDA Advisory Group, including academic, priority group and sector representatives, who have provided advice on the CWDA’s development and continue to advise on the CWDA’s use and future development.

 The institute will also provide updates on the CWDA via a stakeholder newsletter emailed to subscribers.